iosmanRJ/AIBaltazar.jl/README.md

 ```

 ## Getting Started:
 You will need to obtain an OpenAI API key from [openai.com](https://platform.openai.com/account/api-keys) and pass it to Julia.
-ReplGPT.jl
+AIBaltazar.jl
 will look for an API key in the module's settings and in
 the `OPENAI_API_KEY` environment variable as a fallback.